 The split tarragon and garlic jus is overtly sweet, so much so that it is almost akin to eating a dessert.
 The glazed carrots contribute a honeyed element to the existing sweetness which is cut by the thin potato gallette.
 The porcini crème brûlée seems somewhat redundant and does not hold my attention.

 Yet somehow, due to its daring combination of flavours, this dish works.

-The Sassy Spoon is a restaurant where small aesthetic details like decor, service and quality are observed beautifully: upon leaving, I was given a ‘goody bag’ of carefully wrapped, bite-sized pieces of chocolate cake.
+The Sassy Spoon is a restaurant where, like very few others, small aesthetic details like decor, service and quality are observed beautifully: upon leaving, I was given a ‘goody bag’ of carefully wrapped, bite-sized pieces of chocolate cake.

 The service is impeccable, staff are well-trained and knowledgable of each beverage and drink, more so than the average restaurant.